|Last Quarterly Update:||3/20/2017|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry develop coal mine sites; extract coal from surface and underground mines; prepare coal for use; and provide support activities for coal mining.
-Major companies include Alpha Natural Resources, Arch Coal, and Peabody Energy (all based in the US), as well as Anglo American (UK); BHP Billiton (dually headquartered in the UK and Australia); Coal India; ShenHua Group and Yankuang Group (China); and Xstrata (Switzerland).
+Companies in this industry develop coal mine sites, extract coal from surface and underground mines, prepare coal for use, and provide support activities for coal mining.
+Major companies include Alpha Natural Resources, Arch Coal, and Peabody Energy (all based in the US), as well as Anglo American (UK), BHP Billiton (dually headquartered in the UK and Australia), Coal India Limited (CIL, India), and China National Coal Group and ShenHua Group (China).

 The US coal mining industry includes about 560 mining companies and about 250 exploration and mining support companies with combined annual revenue of about $34 billion.
 About 1 billion short tons of coal are produced annually in the US, according to the Energy Information Administration.

 Demand comes mainly from generators of electricity.
 Profitability depends on efficient operations, as coal is a commodity sold on the basis of price.
 Big companies have significant economies of scale in production and distribution.
 Small companies can compete if they hold long-term contracts or if they supply local customers.
 The US industry is concentrated: the top four companies account for about 50% of ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options